ahostbr/ShadowsAndShurikens/Plugins/SOTS_UI/Docs/SOTS_UIRouter_InteractionVerbPolicy.md

 3. Reset the CVar or restart the session to allow the verb to log again in the next run.

 ## Reminder
-- Preserve the existing return/flow expectations for non-pickup callers; the router still treats unhandled verbs as no-ops and the caller flow does not change.
+- Preserve existing return/flow expectations for callers; the router treats all action verbs as no-ops and the caller flow does not change.